shieldgenerator7/Ersatzica/Awoomoons Story/AwoomoonsStory.md

 "So you@ASD did!"
 His oldest brother got up in his face.
 "How could you?"
 He pushed him.

-"Hey!
+AWM:"Hey!
 Leave him alone!"
 Huripka growled.

 "Aw the little doggy@AWM is standing up for the cowardly birdy@ASD."
 Another brother knelt in front.
 "You@ASD gonna let this wolf pup fight your@ASD battles for you@ASD?"
 He shoved Awsoodoo, knocking him to the ground.